FelixKunzJr/MegaTapePunch/README.md

 You can select the mode you want to use, by pulling the pin low (to GND).
 This can be done with dip switches or hardwired with jumper cables.
 The pins are internally connected to a pullup (20k).
-Please make shure only one pin is activated at a time.
+Please make sure only one pin is activated at a time.